Physician Burnout Solutions:

 Maslach Burnout Toolkit Individual Report

 The Individual Report interprets an individual's AWS and MBI assessment scores, provides burnout profile comparisons, and recommends action steps to remedy burnout and address organizational issues.
-View a sample Individual Report.
+View a sample Individual Report for General use.

 Maslach Burnout Toolkit Transform Survey Hosting License

 The Transform Survey Hosting License provides AWS and MBI online assessment with automated data and scale scoring in a downloadable file.
-View sample items.
+View Transform Survey Hosting for General Use.

 Customize Your Survey and Reports